honeylouluzon/Introduction-to-Vibe-Coding-Visualizer/README.md

 ### Exporting
 - Click the "Export" button to save the current visualization as a PNG image

-### Comparing Entities
-- After dragging or selecting two entities, the application calculates their overall Consciousness scores.
-- The scores are displayed in a dedicated section, showing which entity is more conscious or if they have the same level of consciousness.

 ### Managing Entities

 - Entities are predefined and available for drag-and-drop comparison.